alp-aca/alp-aca.github.io/_tabs/about.md

 ## The role of ALP-ACA

 [Compare to the situation of heavy NP physics, with consolidated codes: flavio, eos, HEPfit.
-Shutout to Ciaran O'Hare and his repository]
+Shout-out to Ciaran O'Hare and his repository]

 ### Our goals

+The objectives of our project are outlined as follows:

-* Creating a database of UV models that produce ALP (e.g. DFSZ, KSVZ), and implementation of their matching into the ALP Lagrangian.
+- **Developing a comprehensive database of UV models** that generate ALPs, such as DFSZ and KSVZ models, and implementing their matching to the ALP effective Lagrangian.

-* Implementating the full one-loop running of the ALP Lagrangian.
-Extending the results of Bauer, Neubert et al to contributions which are not proportional to the top Yukawa, and cross-checking with automatic matching tools like MatchMakerEFT or Matchete.
+- **Implementing the full one-loop renormalization group running** of the ALP effective Lagrangian.
+This includes extending the results of Bauer, Neubert, et al., to contributions beyond those proportional to the top Yukawa coupling, and cross-checking these results with automated matching tools like MatchMakerEFT or Matchete.

-* Creating a database of the different bases of ALP operators used in the literature, and a tool to translate between them.
+- **Creating a database of ALP operator bases** commonly used in the literature and developing a tool to facilitate translations between different bases.

-* Calculating all decay channels of the ALP, with special focus on the hadronic decays in the 1-3 GeV range, which are notoriously difficult.
-In this respect, we are extending Aloni's framework to include also ALP couplings to quarks.
+- **Calculating all ALP decay channels**, with a particular focus on the challenging hadronic decays in the 1-3 GeV mass range.
+In this regard, we are extending Aloni's framework to incorporate ALP-quark couplings.

-* Calculating production cross-sections for ALPs in colliders like BaBar, Belle, Belle II, BESIII and LHC, in processes like quarkonia decays and leptonic, semileptonic, hadronic and radiative meson decays.
-We will include the interplay between the lifetime of the ALP and the size of the detectors, resulting in the different regimes of prompt decays, decays with resolved displaced vertices or invisible decays.
+- **Calculating production cross-sections for ALPs** in collider experiments such as BaBar, Belle, Belle II, BESIII, and the LHC.
+These calculations will cover a variety of processes, including quarkonia decays, and leptonic, semileptonic, hadronic, and radiative meson decays.
+Special attention will be given to the interplay between the ALP lifetime and the detector sizes, leading to different regimes of prompt decays, decays with displaced vertices, and invisible decays.

-* Creating and update of a database for the experimental measurements relevant for the processes calculated with our code.
+- **Maintaining and updating a database of experimental measurements** relevant to the processes calculated by our code.

-* Performing statistical analysis to determine exclusion regions and fits of the parameters, combining the theoretical calculations and the experimental data.
+- **Performing statistical analyses** to derive exclusion regions and parameter fits by combining our theoretical calculations with experimental data.

-* Keeping track of the references to all the formulas and experimental values used during the use of the code, and generating
+- **Tracking references for all formulas and experimental values** used in the code, with automatic generation of records in BibTeX format.

-* In future stages of the development, more observables will be included in the code: anomalous magnetic moments, LFV observables, astrophysical probes, cosmology, helioscopes, etc.
+- **In future development stages**, the code will be expanded to include additional observables such as anomalous magnetic moments, lepton flavor-violating (LFV) observables, astrophysical probes, cosmological data, helioscopes, and more.

 The end goal is to provide a one-size-fits-all code such that the user provides a Lagrangian, and with a few lines of code, will obtain a complete picture of the excluded and favoured parameters of their model.
 As the name suggests, a true ALP Automated Computed Algorithm (and also a cool acronym! 🦙).